last updated: January 23, 2025

 \(\newcommand{\footnotename}{footnote}\) \(\def \LWRfootnote {1}\) \(\newcommand {\footnote }[2][\LWRfootnote ]{{}^{\mathrm {#1}}}\) \(\newcommand {\footnotemark }[1][\LWRfootnote ]{{}^{\mathrm {#1}}}\) \(\let \LWRorighspace \hspace \) \(\renewcommand {\hspace }{\ifstar \LWRorighspace \LWRorighspace }\) \(\newcommand {\mathnormal }[1]{{#1}}\) \(\newcommand \ensuremath [1]{#1}\) \(\newcommand {\LWRframebox }[2][]{\fbox {#2}} \newcommand {\framebox }[1][]{\LWRframebox } \) \(\newcommand {\setlength }[2]{}\) \(\newcommand {\addtolength }[2]{}\) \(\newcommand {\setcounter }[2]{}\) \(\newcommand {\addtocounter }[2]{}\) \(\newcommand {\arabic }[1]{}\) \(\newcommand {\number }[1]{}\) \(\newcommand {\noalign }[1]{\text {#1}\notag \\}\) \(\newcommand {\cline }[1]{}\) \(\newcommand {\directlua }[1]{\text {(directlua)}}\) \(\newcommand {\luatexdirectlua }[1]{\text {(directlua)}}\) \(\newcommand {\protect }{}\) \(\def \LWRabsorbnumber #1 {}\) \(\def \LWRabsorbquotenumber "#1 {}\) \(\newcommand {\LWRabsorboption }[1][]{}\) \(\newcommand {\LWRabsorbtwooptions }[1][]{\LWRabsorboption }\) \(\def \mathchar {\ifnextchar "\LWRabsorbquotenumber \LWRabsorbnumber }\) \(\def \mathcode #1={\mathchar }\) \(\let \delcode \mathcode \) \(\let \delimiter \mathchar \) \(\def \oe {\unicode {x0153}}\) \(\def \OE {\unicode {x0152}}\) \(\def \ae {\unicode {x00E6}}\) \(\def \AE {\unicode {x00C6}}\) \(\def \aa {\unicode {x00E5}}\) \(\def \AA {\unicode {x00C5}}\) \(\def \o {\unicode {x00F8}}\) \(\def \O {\unicode {x00D8}}\) \(\def \l {\unicode {x0142}}\) \(\def \L {\unicode {x0141}}\) \(\def \ss {\unicode {x00DF}}\) \(\def \SS {\unicode {x1E9E}}\) \(\def \dag {\unicode {x2020}}\) \(\def \ddag {\unicode {x2021}}\) \(\def \P {\unicode {x00B6}}\) \(\def \copyright {\unicode {x00A9}}\) \(\def \pounds {\unicode {x00A3}}\) \(\let \LWRref \ref \) \(\renewcommand {\ref }{\ifstar \LWRref \LWRref }\) \( \newcommand {\multicolumn }[3]{#3}\) \(\require {textcomp}\) \(\newcommand {\intertext }[1]{\text {#1}\notag \\}\) \(\let \Hat \hat \) \(\let \Check \check \) \(\let \Tilde \tilde \) \(\let \Acute \acute \) \(\let \Grave \grave \) \(\let \Dot \dot \) \(\let \Ddot \ddot \) \(\let \Breve \breve \) \(\let \Bar \bar \) \(\let \Vec \vec \) \(\require {colortbl}\) \(\let \LWRorigcolumncolor \columncolor \) \(\renewcommand {\columncolor }[2][named]{\LWRorigcolumncolor [#1]{#2}\LWRabsorbtwooptions }\) \(\let \LWRorigrowcolor \rowcolor \) \(\renewcommand {\rowcolor }[2][named]{\LWRorigrowcolor [#1]{#2}\LWRabsorbtwooptions }\) \(\let \LWRorigcellcolor \cellcolor \) \(\renewcommand {\cellcolor }[2][named]{\LWRorigcellcolor [#1]{#2}\LWRabsorbtwooptions }\) \(\require {mathtools}\) \(\newenvironment {crampedsubarray}[1]{}{}\) \(\newcommand {\smashoperator }[2][]{#2\limits }\) \(\newcommand {\SwapAboveDisplaySkip }{}\) \(\newcommand {\LaTeXunderbrace }[1]{\underbrace {#1}}\) \(\newcommand {\LaTeXoverbrace }[1]{\overbrace {#1}}\) \(\newcommand {\LWRmultlined }[1][]{\begin {multline*}}\) \(\newenvironment {multlined}[1][]{\LWRmultlined }{\end {multline*}}\) \(\let \LWRorigshoveleft \shoveleft \) \(\renewcommand {\shoveleft }[1][]{\LWRorigshoveleft }\) \(\let \LWRorigshoveright \shoveright \) \(\renewcommand {\shoveright }[1][]{\LWRorigshoveright }\) \(\newcommand {\shortintertext }[1]{\text {#1}\notag \\}\) \(\newcommand {\vcentcolon }{\mathrel {\unicode {x2236}}}\) \(\renewcommand {\intertext }[2][]{\text {#2}\notag \\}\) \(\newenvironment {fleqn}[1][]{}{}\) \(\newenvironment {ceqn}{}{}\) \(\newenvironment {darray}[2][c]{\begin {array}[#1]{#2}}{\end {array}}\) \(\newcommand {\dmulticolumn }[3]{#3}\) \(\newcommand {\LWRnrnostar }[1][0.5ex]{\\[#1]}\) \(\newcommand {\nr }{\ifstar \LWRnrnostar \LWRnrnostar }\) \(\newcommand {\mrel }[1]{\begin {aligned}#1\end {aligned}}\) \(\newcommand {\underrel }[2]{\underset {#2}{#1}}\) \(\newcommand {\medmath }[1]{#1}\) \(\newcommand {\medop }[1]{#1}\) \(\newcommand {\medint }[1]{#1}\) \(\newcommand {\medintcorr }[1]{#1}\) \(\newcommand {\mfrac }[2]{\frac {#1}{#2}}\) \(\newcommand {\mbinom }[2]{\binom {#1}{#2}}\) \(\newenvironment {mmatrix}{\begin {matrix}}{\end {matrix}}\) \(\newcommand {\displaybreak }[1][]{}\) \( \def \offsyl {(\oslash )} \def \msconly {(\Delta )} \) \( \DeclareMathOperator {\var }{var} \DeclareMathOperator {\cov }{cov} \DeclareMathOperator {\Bin }{Bin} \DeclareMathOperator {\Geo }{Geometric} \DeclareMathOperator {\Beta }{Beta} \DeclareMathOperator {\Unif }{Uniform} \DeclareMathOperator {\Gam }{Gamma} \DeclareMathOperator {\Normal }{N} \DeclareMathOperator {\Exp }{Exp} \DeclareMathOperator {\Cauchy }{Cauchy} \DeclareMathOperator {\Bern }{Bernoulli} \DeclareMathOperator {\Poisson }{Poisson} \DeclareMathOperator {\Weibull }{Weibull} \DeclareMathOperator {\IGam }{IGamma} \DeclareMathOperator {\NGam }{NGamma} \DeclareMathOperator {\ChiSquared }{ChiSquared} \DeclareMathOperator {\Pareto }{Pareto} \DeclareMathOperator {\NBin }{NegBin} \DeclareMathOperator {\Studentt }{Student-t} \DeclareMathOperator *{\argmax }{arg\,max} \DeclareMathOperator *{\argmin }{arg\,min} \) \( \def \to {\rightarrow } \def \iff {\Leftrightarrow } \def \ra {\Rightarrow } \def \sw {\subseteq } \def \mc {\mathcal } \def \mb {\mathbb } \def \sc {\setminus } \def \wt {\widetilde } \def \v {\textbf } \def \E {\mb {E}} \def \P {\mb {P}} \def \R {\mb {R}} \def \C {\mb {C}} \def \N {\mb {N}} \def \Q {\mb {Q}} \def \Z {\mb {Z}} \def \B {\mb {B}} \def \~{\sim } \def \-{\,;\,} \def \qed {$\blacksquare $} \CustomizeMathJax {\def \1{\unicode {x1D7D9}}} \def \cadlag {c\`{a}dl\`{a}g} \def \p {\partial } \def \l {\left } \def \r {\right } \def \Om {\Omega } \def \om {\omega } \def \eps {\epsilon } \def \de {\delta } \def \ov {\overline } \def \sr {\stackrel } \def \Lp {\mc {L}^p} \def \Lq {\mc {L}^p} \def \Lone {\mc {L}^1} \def \Ltwo {\mc {L}^2} \def \toae {\sr {\rm a.e.}{\to }} \def \toas {\sr {\rm a.s.}{\to }} \def \top {\sr {\mb {\P }}{\to }} \def \tod {\sr {\rm d}{\to }} \def \toLp {\sr {\Lp }{\to }} \def \toLq {\sr {\Lq }{\to }} \def \eqae {\sr {\rm a.e.}{=}} \def \eqas {\sr {\rm a.s.}{=}} \def \eqd {\sr {\rm d}{=}} \def \approxd {\sr {\rm d}{\approx }} \def \Sa {(S1)\xspace } \def \Sb {(S2)\xspace } \def \Sc {(S3)\xspace } \)

-8.3 Markov chain Monte Carlo
+8.3 Markov Chain Monte Carlo

+We now take a Bayesian model \((X,\Theta )\).
 We will assume that the parameter space \(\Pi \) is a subset of \(\R ^d\).
 Recall from Theorems 2.4.1 and 3.1.2 that \(\Pi \) is also the range of both the prior \(\Theta \) and the posterior \(\Theta |_{\{X=x\}}\).
 As usual, we will assume that the prior distribution \(\Theta \) is a continuous distribution with p.d.f. \(f_\Theta \).

-We want to use the Metropolis-Hasting algorithm from Section 8.2 for the purposes of Bayesian inference.
-Our target is the posterior distribution \(Y=\Theta |_{\{X=x\}}\).
+Markov Chain Monte Carlo, or MCMC, is a general term for algorithms that use Markov chains to sample from probability distributions.
+In particular, we can use the Metropolis-Hasting algorithm from Section 8.2 to construct samples from the posterior distribution \(Y=\Theta |_{\{X=x\}}\).
 Let us think about what we capabilities we need, in order to do this.

 • 1.
 We first need a choice of joint distribution \((Y,Q)\), and the ability to take samples \(\tilde {y}\) from the proposal distribution \(Q|_{\{Y=y\}}\), for any value of \(y\).